Privacy policy

 What we do not do

-• No visitor-data sharing.
+- No visitor-data sharing with suppliers or brokers.
 We do not sell, rent, or share your IP or any server-log data with suppliers, advertisers, data brokers, or AI training providers.
+GA4 data goes to Google per Google's privacy policy — no one else.

 Legal basis (GDPR / UK-GDPR)